vibewell25/vibewell/docs/docs/accessibility/accessibility-guide.md

 ## Accessibility Standards

-Vibewell follows the Web Content Accessibility Guidelines (WCAG) 2.1 at the AA level.
+VibeWell follows the Web Content Accessibility Guidelines (WCAG) 2.1 at the AA level.
 These guidelines are organized around four principles:

 1. **Perceivable**: Information and user interface components must be presentable to users in ways they can perceive.
 2. **Operable**: User interface components and navigation must be operable.